boltops-tools/lono/docs/_docs/layering/configsets.md

 ## Common Layers

-Configsets support layering for the`configs/demo/configsets` folder.
+Configsets support layering for the `configs/demo/configsets` folder.
 Configsets files are layered if they exist.

-* `base.rb` is always be evaluated.
+* `base.rb` is always evaluated.
 * `development.rb` or `production.rb` is evaluated based on LONO_ENV.

 Let's say you have the following configsets directory structure: